mtth/azkaban/README.rst

 Aliases
 *******

-To avoid having to enter the server's URL on every upload (or hard-coding it into our project's configuration file, ugh), we can define aliases in :code:`~/.azkabanrc`:
+To avoid having to enter the server's URL and our username on every upload (or hard-coding it into our project's configuration file, ugh), we can define aliases in :code:`~/.azkabanrc`:

 .. code:: cfg